rohish-zade/Data-Warehousing/Dimensional Modeling/dimensional_modeling.md

 ### Fact Table
 - The primary table in a dimensional model.
 - Contains key measurements facts, primary key and foreign keys of dimensions.
-- Qualitative and transactional data (profit, revenue).
+- Quantitative and transactional data (profit, revenue).
 - Can be aggregated.

 ### Dimension Table
 - Contain descriptive data that provides context to the facts, such as product details, customer information, time periods, etc.
+- Dimension tables contain attributes that describe who, what, where, and when related to the facts.

 ### Measures (Facts)
 - Measures are numeric values or quantities stored in fact tables.